pkgxdev/ossapp/README.md

 # Internationalization / Translations

-We need help translating our user interface into different languages.
+We’d love your help in translating the gui into different languages.
 The translation related source code are all in `./svelte/src/libs/translations/*`.

 To add a new language:

 1. Create a json file in `./svelte/src/libs/translations/languages/[lang].json`.
    Copy the contents of `en.json` then translate.
 2. Import the new language in `./svelte/src/libs/translations/index.ts`.
    More instructions are in that file.

+&nbsp;

 # Tasks